 By 2011, HP was destroying webOS from within, Windows Phone was still struggling to find its place in the market, and BlackBerry was wasting their time with the ill-fated PlayBook project.
 Android, however, was exploding.
-For differentiation, some went to faster 4G LTE before Apple, though it shredded battery life, even when larger bodies (and the screens to go with them) were used to mitigate against the power-hungry chipsets.
-That would eventually lead to screen size itself as a differentiator and trend.
+For differentiation, some went with first generation LTE chips, though it shredded battery life, even when larger batteries (and the screens to go with them) were used to help fuel them.
+That would eventually lead to screen size itself as a differentiator.

 That Samsung slavishly copied Apple while ramping up their own product line is indisputable.
-Product after product bore unmistakable, embarrassing similarity to Apple's.
+Product after product bore unabashed, unmistakable similarity to Apple's.
 The question was whether or not the copying was illegal.
 If it was, Samsung would be on the line for billions of dollars in damages.
 If it wasn't, Samsung would have brilliantly jumpstarted their way to smartphone dominance on Apple's dime.

-Tim Cook, who took over as Apple CEO following Steve Jobs' passing in October of 2011, has held the line on the lawsuits.
-However, he hasn't said anything to indicate he takes them as personally as Jobs did, and there's some feeling he's more open to a settlement than Jobs was.
+Tim Cook, who took over as Apple CEO following Steve Jobs' passing in October of 2011, initially held the line on the lawsuits.

 At the same time, Samsung began to launch a massive marketing campaign, targeting Apple exactly where it hurt — in brand perception and general "coolness" factor.
 Their market share grew and grew.